Request the slides that support the webinar

 COVID is much more than an economic crisis, with deep social and human costs and consequences.
 In order to understand and address the COVID crisis and any future crises consequent upon COVID-like events, economists will be required to re-draw the disciplinary boundaries that conventionally demarcate the discipline of Economics from other scientific disciplines.

-Leading economists Sam Bowles and Wendy Carlin will present on these issues.
-The presentation will be followed by discussants Danielle Allen, Luc Soete and Jayati Ghosh.
+Leading economists Sam Bowles and Wendy Carlin presented these issues in a recent webinar hosted by the ISC.
+The presentation was followed by discussants Danielle Allen, Luc Soete and Jayati Ghosh.
 The session will be moderated by sociologist, Craig Calhoun.

 Arizona State University